 A bit of a no-brainer here, this guy will embarrass even the quickest of defenders.
-He’s young and cocky but if pointed in the right direction he will be priceless.
+He’s young and cocky, but if pointed in the right direction he will be priceless.
 Are the players running low on gas in extra time?
 Quicksilver can do the running for everyone.
 He can mess up a cross into the box, chase down the ball, bring it back to where he was, and try it again in a split second.
-He’d be a nightmare for pranks in the dressing room I would’ve thought, but ultimately he is hugely useful and gets my pick.
-I’d imagine he’d be infuriating to play against, and would probably be the most fouled player on this team.
+I would think he’d be a nightmare for pranks in the dressing room, but ultimately he has to be picked.
+He’d be infuriating to play against, and would probably be the most fouled player on this team.
 Except perhaps for…

 Winger: Iron Man

 While not as fast as Quicksilver, Iron Man has pace to burn himself, and his famous reputation on the world stage makes the life of a footballer a good fit for him.
 He is the rock star of the team, except unlike David Beckham he doesn’t need to retire as the suit will keep him playing at the very highest level forever.
 The ego of this genius billionaire playboy philanthropist will need massaging, but he’s a footballer, isn’t that always the case?
 He will probably try and hog a lot of the glory himself, and much like Cristiano Ronaldo I’m not sure he’ll always want his team-mates to score instead of him.
 But ultimately for all his put-downs he is a team player like the rest of them, and his funding will come in handy when the transfer window opens.
 Captain America can still be the captain of this team though – as Tony Stark says, “he’s the boss.
 I just pay for everything, and design everything, and make everyone look cooler”.